mentiondev/craft3-base/README.md

     <link href="{{ siteUrl }}css/main{% if env != 'local' %}.{{staticAssetsVersion}}{% endif %}.css" rel="stylesheet">

-This will output `<link href="http://<siteurl>/css/main.1.css" rel="stylesheet">` on the live site so that it cached for that version number and `<link href="https://<siteurl>/css/main.1546193063.css" rel="stylesheet">` on the staging site, as the staging site uses the `time()` tag for the staticAssetsVersion number, so that it not cached on the development server while changes are regularly being made, as this changes every second.
+This will output `<link href="http://<siteurl>/css/main.1.css" rel="stylesheet">` on the live site so that it is cached for that version number and `<link href="https://<siteurl>/css/main.1546193063.css" rel="stylesheet">` on the staging site, as the staging site uses the `time()` tag for the Static Assets Version number, so that it is not cached on the development server while changes are regularly being made, as this changes every second.

 To bust the cache on the live site, go to the terminal in the project root and type: